alexgyllos/movies-db/README.md

-# Games Hub
+# Movies Hub

-Games Hub is a full stack JavaScript application with an Express server and MongoDB database.
+Movies Hub is a full stack JavaScript application with an Express server and MongoDB database.

 ## Getting Started